 If the system is designed with an external high quality signal it may be used for clocking the ADQ.
-The external clock frequency must be 2.5 GHz for both 5 GSPS and 10 GSPS modes.
+The external clock frequency must be 2.5 GHz.

 If an external clock source is used, all the internal clocks are generated from that to maintain the phase and frequency ratio.